FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 - [x] Keep track of old save location to avoid re-prompting with dialog when image was already saved.
 - [x] Debug limiting frame rate flickering issues.
-- [] Add ability to clear screen.
+- [x] Add ability to clear screen.
 - [x] Add label with keyboard shortcuts.
 ### Nice to haves, pick at least one
 - [x] Add multiple brushes to toggle between.
 - [x] Replace background with ofFBO to reduce flickering and possibly allow image loading.
 - [x] Add an eraser.
 - [x] Restructure drawing logic to enable switching brushes.
+- [x] Add a calligraphy brush that varies opacity and thickness by speed.
+- [x] Add a spiky triangle based brush.
 - [] Add the ability to overlay the drawn image over a background.
-- [] Add the ability to load an image file to edit.
+- [x] Add the ability to load an image file to edit.
 - [] Display a sample image of the dinosaur along with its textual information.
 - [] Ability to save the panel layout configuration.
 - [x] Replace cursor with circle of appropriate size and color, might not be possible since background repainting is disabled.
+- [x] Refactor preview brush into brushes.cpp.
 - [x] Add second framebuffer to make preview circle possible.
+- [x] Add drag and drop functionality to load a file.

 ---

 ## A Journey into the Abyss, Volume II